 **Next Board Meeting**

 June 8, 2016

 Meetings are subject to change.

-Meetings are held the second Wednesday of the month at the Black Swamp Nature Center.
+Regular meetings are held the second Wednesday of the month at the Extension Building Conference Room.